-In addition the orientation must include but not limited to:
+In addition, the orientation must include but not limited to:

 - 1. Organizational chart;

 - 2. Role of the team;

 - 3. Standards of care and conduct;

 - 4. QI program (including an overview, principles, and the staff role);

 - 5. List of providers;

 - 6. Personnel policies;

 - 7. Body mechanics;

 - 8. Care of the elderly;

 - 9. Beneficiary safety;

 - 10. Occupational Safety and Health Administration (OSHA), standard precautions, infection reporting, waste management; and

-- 11. Health Insurance Portability and Accountability Act (HIPPA) laws in accordance with 42 CFR 460.200(e).
+- 11. Health Insurance Portability and Accountability Act (HIPAA) laws in accordance with 42 CFR 460.200(e).

-A PACE organization must develop a competency evaluation program that identifies those skills, knowledge and abilities that must be demonstrated by all direct beneficiary care staff as specified in 42 CFR 460.66(a).
+A PACE provider must develop a competency evaluation program that identifies those skills, knowledge and abilities that must be demonstrated by all direct beneficiary care staff as specified in 42 CFR 460.66(a).
 The competency program must be evidenced as completed before performing personal care services independently and on an on-going basis.
 Certification of satisfactory completion of the competency program must be in the personnel files of all employees and contracted staff.

-In accordance with 42 CFR 460.66 (b) & (c) the PACE organization must develop a training program for each employed and contracted PCA.
-The skills of each PCA must be evaluated upon hire to establish a baseline competency before providing personal care services independently.
-A training plan must be specific to the competencies and deficiencies demonstrated.
+In accordance with 42 CFR 460.66 (b) & (c) the PACE provider must develop a training program for each employed and contracted Personal Care Attendant (PCA).
+The skills of each PCA must